icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 The IB1 Trust Framework defines a set of common capabilities - [Data Providers](../glossary.md#term-Data-Provider) may create custom capabilities, but we strongly suggest that this should only be done in exceptional cases.
 The common initial set of capabilities can be found at [Standard capabilities](../access_control_specification.md#standard-capabilities).
 We propose to use this list as the building blocks for our system of capability grants; whereby the range of capabilities, associated legal text, and ‘human readable’ notation/icons is standardised within the IB1 Trust Framework.

 **NOTE**: There is potential for redistribution of derivatives to be managed in more granularity through use of the data pyramid (see Figure 2 below).
 This could permit [Data Providers](../glossary.md#term-Data-Provider) to specify what level of derivative insights can be passed on (e.g. raw data / results of analysis / recommendations building on analysis).

 ### Obligations accompanying capability grants

 Capability grants will be accompanied by details of any obligations that the [Data Consumer](../glossary.md#term-Data-Consumer) must abide by when exercising a capability.
 [Data Providers](../glossary.md#term-Data-Provider) must specify any such obligations when associating capabilities with an access rule.
-As with capabilities, the range of obligations will be standardised within the Open Energy ecosystem and will be included in the digital signature binding the [API](../glossary.md#term-Application-programming-interface) return with the capability grant.
+As with capabilities, the range of obligations will be standardised within the IB1 Trust Framework and will be included in the digital signature binding the [API](../glossary.md#term-Application-programming-interface) return with the capability grant.

-Open Energy research has identified a set of common obligations associated with capabilities granted by licences used in the energy sector.
+Icebreaker One research has identified a set of common obligations associated with capabilities granted by licences.
 These include obligations to:

 * Credit the author(s) of the original artefact.

 * Provide a statement accompanying derivatives works/products/services explaining that the original (credited) artefact was used in their creation.

 * Provide ownership statements for derivative works/products/services.

 * License any derivative works/products/services with the same capabilities (‘share-alike’).

 * Establish a limit in liability for use of the data in its current state.